nandi95/vue-toastify/README.md

 ```
 this.vToastify.stopLoader(id)
 ```
-This will stops the loader with the given id.
+This will stops the loader with the given id or loaders if array of ids given.
 If no id provided, all loaders will be closed.

 For returning a notification object use: